 - Modern Languages Examination

 - Preliminary Examination

 All candidates for the Ph.D. must pass examinations in German and either French or Italian.
-Each examination will involve translating one page (approximately 250 words) of scholarly prose in one and a half hours.
-Use of a dictionary is permitted.
+Each examination will involve translating one page (approximately 200 words) of scholarly prose accurately and into idiomatic English, and then writing a short summary, not a translation, of a second passage.
+The exam is two hours long.
+Use of a paper dictionary is permitted.
 Students are urged to attempt these examinations as early in their careers as possible.
-The examinations will be given in October and March at dates set by the Graduate Group Chair; in exceptional circumstances, they may be offered at other times.
-The modern examination requirement should be fulfilled by the end of the student’s third year.
+The examinations will be given in October and March at dates set by the Graduate Chair; in exceptional circumstances, they may be offered at other times.
+The modern languages examination requirement should be fulfilled by the end of the student’s third year.
 Failure to pass these exams in a timely fashion may constitute grounds for dismissal from the program.

 The Qualifying Examination is given before the beginning of the student’s fourth semester, normally immediately before classes begin in January.